 Engraved Brick Walkways

-The public can still purchase engraved bricks that will be placed in the platform around the kiosk.
+The public can still purchase engraved bricks that will be placed in the brick platform at the Overlook.
 The photo below shows what they look like.
 The actual brick color may vary slightly.
+Bricks for 2013 were installed just in time for our Memorial Day visitors.
+Thank you again for all the orders and support!

 We have received approval to install bricks in the center walkway in the Overlook which means that fundraising to develop and maintain the Overlook is able to continue well into the future.